milestonesys/mipsdk-samples-component/DownloadManagerClient/README.md

 ![](DownloadManagerClient2.png)

-Now press **OK**
+Press **OK**:

 ![](DownloadManagerClient3.png)

-Now the dummy text file has been added to the download page.
+The dummy text file has been added to the download page.

 Further maintenance can be done in the Download Manager application.
-This tool can be started by the button, or by selecting it in the
+This tool can be started by clicking on Open Download Manager button, or by selecting it in the
 \"Start \> Milestone \> XProtect Download Manager\".

 ![](DownloadManagerClient4.png)

-In this application you can remove and add features, available for download.
-If you untick a program or feature, it is still installed on the server, but not available for download.
-It can therefore be added later again with a simple tick mark.
+In Download Manager application you can remove and add features available for download.
+If you deselect a program or feature, it will remain installed on the server, but not available for download.

 The `http://localhost/installation` page would now look like this: